 by Willie Rose

 Solve the puzzle to reveal a quotation from a short mystery story!
-CURRENT ISSUE'S PUZZLE
+MOST RECENT PUZZLE